dnorman/unbase-presentation-1/slides.md

 * Hire a large ops team - How many people per continent?

-# Option B - Write something new
+# Option B - Have the software do the work

 * Novel engineering efforts are expensive
 * Finding bugs in decentralized systems is a big challenge